 How to Get Help with Drug Addiction

-If you’re wondering how to deal with an addicted husband, son or brother who is repeatedly using drugs or alcohol, you probably know that he needs to go to rehab.
+If you’re wondering how to deal with an addicted loved one who is repeatedly using drugs or alcohol, you probably know that they needs to go to rehab.
 But what does that involve exactly?

 Medically assisted detox is the first step in the treatment process.
 Here’s what family members need to know in order to create an intervention plan that is safe and likely to lead to long-term sobriety.

 What Medically Assisted Detox Is, and Why It’s Safer than At-Home Detox

 Detox refers to the initial period of treatment in which the body is cleansed of the drugs and/or alcohol.
 This first step is critical because it’s impossible for an addicted person to make healthy lifestyle changes while still under the influence of toxic substances.